melissamonk-NOAA/Vermilion_2021/doc/indices/CCFRP_writeup.knit.md

 \begin{table}

-\caption{(\#tab:tab-model-select-ccfrp)Model selection for the CCFRP survey index for vermilion in the northern model.}
+\caption{(\#tab:tab-model-select-ccfrp)Model selection for the CCFRP survey index for vermilion rockfish in the northern model.}
 \centering
 \begin{tabular}[t]{lr}
 \toprule